 The Partnership consists of all the interested and relevant organisations who have either a vested interest in the peninsula or are concerned about conserving and protecting this valuable resource.

-English Heritage cares for over 400 historic buildings, monuments and sites - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of the empire to a Cold War bunker.
-Through these, they bring the story of England to life for over 10 million people each year.
+English Heritage cares for over 400 historic monuments, buildings and places - from world-famous prehistoric sites to grand medieval castles, from Roman forts on the edges of an empire to a Cold War bunker.

 The government’s adviser for the natural environment in England, helping to protect England’s nature and landscapes for people to enjoy and for the services they provide.